 Why inbound limits?

-Spambrella has made changes (March 2018) to improve platform resiliency.
-It is important to our customers that we exceed stability and performance expectations, therefore we are expanding protection from mail bursts by introducing inbound throttling.
+Spambrella introduced inbound limits to improve platform resiliency.
+To exceed stability and performance expectations, we expanded protection from inbound mail bursts by introducing throttling.
 If a user is the subject of a large quantity of email being targeted at their address (e.g. mailbomb at user level or directory harvest attack at domain level), we will process this over a longer period.
-Therefore, we reduce the immediate impact to our customer’s local mail environment and ensure our platform can continue to exceed our stability and resiliency goals.
+As a result, we reduce the immediate impact on our customer’s local mail environment and ensure our platform can continue to exceed stability and resiliency goals.

 Outbound limits to control bulk mail abuse

 In order to prevent the sending of spam and bulk mail through our system we have the following limitation in place: